stormpath/stormpath-aspnetcore/docs/logout.rst

 If you are using browser-based sessions, you'll need a way for the user to log out and destroy their session cookies.
 Similarly, in a mobile application, you'll need a way to destroy the user's tokens if they want to log out.
 The logout feature does both.

-By default, this library will automatically provide a POST route at ``/logout``.
+By default, this library will provide a POST route at ``/logout``.
 Simply make a POST request to this URI and the user's tokens and cookies will be destroyed.
+You can change this URI, or disable the feature entirely if you wish.

 Configuration Options
 ---------------------